 Beginning in the late 1800s, African Americans were hired as wage workers on the land that became Clemson University as domestics, cooks, field hands, barbers, garbage collectors, groundskeepers, and butchers to maintain the infrastructure of the institution.

-CMN seeks to identify and tell the stories of African Americans who labored as wage workers at Clemson prior to and immediately after integration, and to document the essential role of black labor in creating and maintaining the infrastructure that was essential for Clemson's success.
+CMN seeks to identify and tell the stories of African Americans who labored as wage workers and extension agents at Clemson prior to and immediately after integration, and to document the essential role of black labor for Clemson's growth and success.
 We will also tell stories about the impact of extension workers on the development of African American communities in South Carolina.

 Generation V: Musicians

 Prior to and after the integration of Clemson in 1963, the student-run Central Dance Association (CDA) hired prominent African American musicians to perform for a variety of dances and concerts at the College.
 In 1939, Jimmie Lunceford became the first African American musician to perform at Clemson.
-In 1955, the CDA hired Duke Ellington and his orchestra to perform three concerts at the institution.
-While Clemson College administrators sought unsuccessfully to legally bar African American architecture student Harvey Gantt from enrolling at the institution in 1962-1963, the CDA continued to pay African Americans musicians to perform at dances for white Clemson students on campus.
+In 1955, the CDA hired Duke Ellington and his orchestra for three performances.
+While Clemson College administrators sought unsuccessfully to legally bar African American architecture student Harvey Gantt from enrolling at the institution in 1963, the CDA continued to pay African Americans musicians to perform at dances for white Clemson students on campus.

-CMN seeks to identify all African American musicians who performed at Clemson prior to integration and document their varied experiences at the institution during and immediately after the Jim Crow era.
+CMN seeks to identify all African American musicians who performed at Clemson prior to and in the decade immediately after integration and document their varied experiences at the institution during and following desegregation.

-Photo: Duke Ellington photograph autographed for Clemson Dance Association (Source: George Benett Papers, Clemson University Libraries' Special Collections & Archives, ca. 1955).
+Photograph: Duke Ellington autographed this photo for the Clemson Dance Association (Source: George Bennett Papers, Clemson University Libraries Special Collections & Archives, ca. 1955).

 Generation VI: Students, Faculty & Staff

-In January of 1963, Harvey Gantt became the first African American student to enroll in Clemson University after winning a class action lawsuit that his father Christopher Gantt had filed on his behalf because he was a minor.
-Harvey Gantt initially sought admission to Clemson in January 1961 but after his application was repeatedly denied or delayed for various reasons, he filed a lawsuit in the summer of 1962, which he won on appeal in January of 1963.
+On January 28, 1963, Harvey Gantt became the first African American student to enroll in Clemson after winning a class-action lawsuit for admission without regard to race.
+Harvey Gantt began the admission process by requesting a bulletin and application on November 2, 1960.
+After his application was repeatedly denied or delayed for various reasons, his father filed a lawsuit in his behalf in the summer of 1962, which he won on appeal in January of 1963.

-CMN seeks to ensure that the details regarding Harvey Gantt's two-year fight to gain admission to Clemson are accessible to the public, as well as the matriculations of other African American students who enrolled at the University during the first decade of integration.
-We will also document how the integration of the student body helped to facilitate the hiring of the first generation of African American faculty at Clemson and give voice to their accomplishments.
+CMN seeks to ensure that the details regarding Harvey Gantt's two-year fight to gain admission to Clemson are accessible to the public, as well as information about the matriculations of other African American students who enrolled at the University during the first decade of integration.
+We will also document how the integration of the student body helped to facilitate the hiring of the first generation of African American faculty and a marked increase in the number and variety of staff at Clemson and give voice to their accomplishments.

-Photo: Harvey Gantt at press conference following enrollment in Clemson College in January of 1963 (Source: Harvey Gantt Papers, Clemson University Libraries' Special Collections & Archives).
+Photograph: Harvey Gantt at press conference following enrollment in Clemson College in January of 1963 (Source: Harvey Gantt Papers, Clemson University Libraries Special Collections & Archives).

 Clemson Student Research Projects